joelek/wc-refurbished/readme.md

 ### Next version

+* Change the fog of war reveal diameter for moving units from 5 to 7.
+* Change the fog of war reveal diameter for far sight/dark vision spell from 5 to 7.

 ### v0.6.0

 * Add rendering of food supply and demand to top bar.
-* Update main menu graphic.
+* Change the main menu graphic.
 * Add rendering of unit groups.
 * Change keyboard and mouse scroll speed such that it matches the select location/target scroll speed.
 * Change border scrolling region from 9 pixels to 1 pixel.